goinvo/goinvo.com/src/case-studies/inside-tracker-nutrition-science.md

 ... so it actually has better health outcomes.
 <!-- prettier-ignore-end -->

-How does the InsideTracker food engine help patients pick the right food, at the right time, for my best health?
+How does the InsideTracker food engine help patients pick the right food, at the right time, for their best health?

 ### Solution